dprint/dprint/website/blog/dprint-0-10.md

 ### Providing a file path

-When you provide a file path (ex. `/home/david/dev/project/src/my-file.ts`), the CLI will check the `.dprintrc.json` file to see if the file path should be formatted.
+When you provide a file path (ex. `/home/david/dev/project/src/my-file.ts`), the CLI will check the dprint configuration file to see if the file path should be formatted.
 If it should, it formats it.
 If not, it returns back the file text as-is.

 ### Providing a file name